Vasu77df/MegaRAID-RAID-Signature-Cleaner/README.md

 A bash script to clear RAID Signature on disks using the MegaRAID Cli Command Line Tool

-## Running the Script on Existing setup
+## running the Script on Existing setup

 - Login to the server as root